-How much does income protection cost per month in Australia?
+How much does income protection insurance cost?

 - Age: Premiums will increase with age because you are more likely to be susceptible to medical conditions.

-- Your gender: Women are generally considered to be more susceptible to pre-existing medical conditions such as heart problems and pregnancy complications.
+- Your gender: Women are generally considered to be more susceptible to pre-existing medical conditions so pay more.

 How can I get cheap income protection that still provides enough cover?